-Trump reverses course, will hold coronavirus news conference
+Trump reverses course on briefings, to update on testing

 “But I would not read into that anything that said we see them as negative because in fact we think that they have been a very positive, helpful opportunity for the president to speak to the American people,” she said outside the White House.

-The briefings, which can often stretch to two hours, have featured U.S. health experts who give updates on the federal government’s efforts to fight the outbreak that has killed more than 54,000 Americans.
+The briefings, which can often stretch to two hours, have featured health experts giving updates on the federal government’s efforts to fight the outbreak that has killed more than 55,000 people in the United States.

-In more recent weeks, they have also become a platform for Trump to put forth his own theories on the coronavirus and potential cures, or to attack his political enemies.
+They have also become a platform for Trump to put forth his own theories on the coronavirus and potential cures, or to attack his political enemies.

+On Thursday, he mused about the potential use of disinfectants as a treatment for COVID-19, the illness caused by the coronavirus.

-Reporting by Doina Chiacu and Tim Ahmann; Editing by Chizu Nomiyama and Bill Berkrot
+Reporting by Doina Chiacu and Tim Ahmann; Editing by Bill Berkrot and Rosalba O'Brien